Duck Time: Hodges leads Steelers over winless Bengals 16-10

 The Steelers’ defense has steadied them through the transition, and it had a major impact in Pittsburgh’s 10th straight win over the hapless Bengals (0-11), who set franchise records for worst start and longest losing streak.

 Tyler Boyd made a catch and was stripped by Devin Bush at the Steelers 8-yard line in the fourth quarter, preserving the lead.
-Bud Depree sacked Ryan Finley and forced a fumble that he recovered with 2:38 left, closing it out.
+Bud Dupree sacked Ryan Finley and forced a fumble that he recovered with 2:38 left, closing it out.

 What’s left of the Steelers’ offense — hollowed out by injuries and a suspension — struggled in the first half and prompted coach Mike Tomlin to switch from Rudolph to Hodges, who provided an immediate boost.
 His touchdown pass to Washington gave the Steelers a 10-7 lead and got thousands of Terrible Towels twirling at Paul Brown Stadium.